kelseyhightower/cloud-functions-min-instances-tutorial/README.md

 gcloud workflows run transcribe
 ```

 Run the workflow again a second time.
+You will see a significant improvment, as now the workflow is leveraging the min instances set on the functions.
 ```
 gcloud workflows run transcribe
 ```